kyma-project/istio/docs/user/troubleshooting/03-80-cannot-connect-to-hana-db.md

     hdbsql -n {HANA_DB_INSTANCE_ADDRESS} -u {HANA_DB_USER} -p {HANA_DB_PASSWORD}
     ```
 8. If the connection is successful and you can execute queries, the issue is not related to the setup of the cluster.
 9. Check the connection from a Pod that has the Istio sidecar injected.
-In that case, create the Deployment in a namespace with Istio sidecar injection enabled.
-The connection should be successful.
+To do this, create a Deployment in a namespace with Istio sidecar injection enabled.